danielphilipp/seviri_ml/README.md

 USE WITH PURE PYTHON
 -------------------------------------------
 1. Import prediction_funcs into your main script.
-2. Call prediction_funcs.predict_{cma, cph, ctp, mlay}()
+2. Call prediction_funcs.predict_{cma, cph, cbh, ctp, mlay}()
 3. The function returns a list with following structure:
-   - predict_cma/predict_cph/predict_mlay(args, kwargs): [COT_regression, CMA, CMA_uncertainty, CPH_regression, CPH, CPH_uncertainty]
+   - predict_cma/predict_cph/predict_mlay(args, kwargs): e.g. [CPH_regression, CPH, CPH_uncertainty]
-   - predict_ctp(args, kwargs): [CTP, CTP_uncertainty]
+   - predict_ctp/predict_ctt/predict_cbh(args, kwargs): e.g. [CTP, CTP_uncertainty]

 undo_true_refl is a logical variable specifying if visible channels (vis006, vis008, ir016) should be multiplied by the cosine of the solar zenith angle to remove this normalization (default False). correct_vis_cal_nasa_to_impf is a integer variable specifying if the visible channels should be linearily corrected from the NASA calibration to the IMPF calibration with which the networks were trained.
 0 = No correction if your visible channels were calibrated with IMPF coefficients.
 1 = Your visible channels are calibrated with the NASA calibration and your satellite is Meteosat MSG1.
 2 = Your visible channels are calibrated with the NASA calibration and your satellite is Meteosat MSG2.
 3 = Your visible channels are calibrated with the NASA calibration and your satellite is Meteosat MSG3.
 4 = Your visible channels are calibrated with the NASA calibration and your satellite is Meteosat MSG4.
+Visible channels are expected to be [0, 1].

 COMPILE
 -------------------------------------------